WE USE COMMON TRACKING TECHNOLOGIES.

 HOW DO WE GATHER RELEVANT INFORMATION ABOUT YOU FOR INTEREST-BASED ADVERTISING?

-To decide what is relevant to you, we use information you make available to us when you interact with us, our affiliates, and other third parties.
+To decide what is relevant to you, we use the information you make available to us when you interact with us, our affiliates, and other third parties.
 We gather this information using the tracking tools described above.
 For example, we or our partners might look at your purchases or browsing behaviors.
 We might look at these activities on our platforms or the platforms of others.

 We work with third parties who help gather this information.
 These third parties might link your name or email address to other information they collect.
 That might include past purchases made offline or online.
 Or, it might include online usage information.